LazoYoung/Naru-ACARS/README.md

 # SimOverlayNG
-> This project is under development.
+> This project is at experimental stage.
+Use at your own risk!

 SimOverlayNG is a software creating livestream overlays for flight simmers.

-# Prerequisite
+# Installation
-SimOverlayNG is written in Java 17.
-It uses FSUIPC to communicate with your simulator.
+### Requirements

 - [Java 17+](https://www.oracle.com/java/technologies/downloads/)
 - [FSUIPC](http://www.fsuipc.com/)

+### Download
+Not available!
+Please read the roadmap.

 # Roadmap
 ### v1.0 (Feb 2023)